bfrymire/py-harvest-website-emails/README.md

 # PY Harvest Website Emails

-A simple Python CLI that scrapes email addresses from a spreadsheet of websites.
+A Python CLI that steps through links of a website and scrapes email addresses.

+## Usage

+To get started, create a CSV file that has a column header `website` and include URLs you want to scrape to the column.

 ## Tests